 1. Confronting Myths About Sexuality and Aging 2.
 Embracing the New Normal: Variable, Flexible Couple Sexuality 3.
 Sexuality is More than Intercourse: Challenge, Not Loss 4.
 Good Enough Sex (GES): Roles, Meanings, and Outcomes 5.
 Female-Male Sexual Equity: Being Intimate and Erotic Friends 6.
 Desire is the Key: Reinforcing Sexual Anticipation 7.
 Satisfaction: More than Orgasm 8.
 Naked at Our Age: The Challenge of Integrated Eroticism 9.
 Couple Sexuality: Valuing Synchronous and Asynchronous Sexuality 10.
 A Pill Can’t Do It All: A Psychobiosocial Approach to Sex 11.
 Sexually, One Size Never Fits All: Non-Traditional Individuals and Couples 12.
 Illness and Disability: Don’t Let It Control Your Sexuality 13.
 Sexuality for Singles: Enjoying Your Sexual Self 14.
 Celebrating Sexuality and Aging

 Barry McCarthy is professor emeritus of psychology at American University, a diplomate in clinical psychology, a diplomate in sex therapy, and a certified couple therapist.
 He is the author of over 100 articles, 33 book chapters and 21 books.
 He has presented over 450 professional workshops nationally and internationally.
-Barry received the SSTAR Masters and Johnson award for lifetime contributions to the sex therapy field.
+Barry received the Society for Sex Therapy and Research (SSTAR) Masters and Johnson award for lifetime contributions to the sex therapy field.

-Emily McCarthy received a B.S. degree in speech communication, and her writing and wisdom provides a balanced humanistic perspective.
-This is Barry and Emily’s 15th co-authored book.
+Emily McCarthy received a BS degree in speech communication, and her writing and wisdom provide a balanced humanistic perspective.
+This is Barry and Emily’s 16th co-authored book.

 "Barry and Emily McCarthy have created yet another masterpiece!
 Skillfully guiding readers through the nuances of maintaining a satisfying sex life well into old age, the McCarthys’ steer professional and lay audiences alike through the myriad of misinformation, misunderstanding, and fallacies that haunt our views of sex and aging.
 Their writing style is clear and inviting.
 Their suggested exercises are thoughtful and practical.
 And their optimism regarding sex and aging is refreshing, wise, and sound.
 I know I will recommend this book to my aging patients, those with and without partners."

-Daniel N. Watter, Ed.D., Past-President, The Society for Sex Therapy and Research (SSTAR)
+Daniel N. Watter, EdD, Past President, Society for Sex Therapy and Research (SSTAR)

-Kathryn Hall, Ph.D, Editor, Principles and Practice of Sex Therapy, 6th edition.
-Past President, Society for Sex Therapy and Research
+Kathryn Hall, PhD, Editor, Principles and Practice of Sex Therapy, 6th edition, Past President, Society for Sex Therapy and Research (SSTAR)

 The authors offer new perspectives on sexual cultural deficits in the US like double standards, ageism, abstinence-only sex education, LGBTQIA+phobia, high STI and sexual violence rates, sexual performance anxiety, reproductive injustice, devaluation of the erotic, and more.
 They also describe how to love well despite personally damaging national attitudes and policies.

-The new book’s insightful myth-bashing; concepts like "good enough sex" and finding a sexual style; and helpful guidance on fostering desire and on appreciating differences, aim to shift attitudes and open hearts to greater mutuality and satisfaction.
+The new book’s insightful myth-bashing, concepts like 'good enough sex' and finding a sexual style, and helpful guidance on fostering desire and on appreciating differences, aims to shift attitudes and open hearts to greater mutuality and satisfaction.